-Sender value is a value determined by the FF-1.
+Sender value is a value determined by the FF-3.
 It is used to calculate fuel level, fuel endurance estimate and current range estimate.
 The fuel tank setup sender value can either increase in value as fuel is added or decrease in value if fuel is added.
 This is dependent on the type of fuel level sender used.
 However should the second reading be larger than the first reading all readings will have to be larger than the previous readings.
-Likewise should the second reading be smaller than the first reading all readings will have to be smaller than the previous reading.
+Likewise should the second reading be smaller than the first reading swill have to be smaller than the first reading all readings will have to be smaller than the first reading all readings will have to be smaller than the first reading.

 If this is not the case the wording "Slope error" will be displayed.
 This could happen when fuel was removed instead of added between steps, no fuel was added between steps or when the fuel level sender was moved in the wrong direction e.g. moving the fuel level sender manually when it is not inserted in to the fuel tank.
 Determine the cause of the error if you should get a slope error message.
 If you do not know the cause of your error it is best to start from scratch.
-It should be remembered that accuracy in the fuel tank calibration is extremely important to enable your FF-1 to display the correct data.
+It should be remembered that accuracy in the fuel tank calibration is extremely important to enable your FF-3 to display the correct data.